doanhaivu/slack-quiz-app/SLACK_AUDIO_SETUP.md

 ### 2. Required OAuth Scopes

 Make sure your bot has these scopes in **OAuth & Permissions**:
-- `channels:history` - Read messages in channels
+- `channels:history` - **CRITICAL**: Read messages in channels (needed to detect thread replies)
 - `chat:write` - Post messages
 - `files:read` - Access uploaded files
 - `users:read` - Read user information

+**⚠️ Important**: The `channels:history` scope is essential for the audio processing to work.
+Without it, the bot cannot determine if an audio file was posted as a reply to a thread.

 ### 3. Environment Variables